Iron Element Multi-Gun

-Our 3 gun is a unique league that uses accuracy as our driving and primary focus.
+Our multi-gun is a unique league that uses accuracy as our driving and primary focus.
 Designed with thought to real-world skills and needs, we strive to be less about playing a "game" and more about developing and using actual skills.

-We have shooters of all ages competing in the 3 gun leagues.
+We have shooters of all ages competing in the league.

 In the context of personal defense, hunting or at the core of competing, accuracy is what counts above everything else.
 Our scores are therefor focused on shooters attaining accurate hits as their main goal.

 Time is the second factor by which we score and rank competitors.
 If competitors are tied with accuracy or there is a defining score needed to separate the ranks, time is that factor.

 Our leagues takes place all year with 3 matches, spring, summer and fall.
 We run 2 runs in each match where a shooter will compete in a different course set up each time.
 We have a match champion for each match and also a season champion for the entire season.
 The shooters are ranked and receive awards at a league awards banquet.
 Typically these prizes have included Iron Element gift cards up to $400 as well as other sponsored prizes.
 Finally, the champion of each league gets their name etched into a crest plate on the Iron Element Champion's Helm which sits atop the big safe in the store-room.

 To sign up or get more information contact us or use the Schedule and Registration tab to register for one of the leagues!

 From the eyes of the R.O. - Fall 3-gun 2018